coreyprator/cubist-art-tool/scripts/legacy_tests/README.md

-"""
-These are historical PowerShell snippets kept for reference.
+﻿These were historical PowerShell snippets.
 They are not Python tests and are intentionally outside the pytest discovery path.
-If you want to run them, rename to .ps1 and execute in PowerShell.
+If you want to run them, execute in PowerShell as .ps1 files.
-"""